 - 3.4.1.
 In addition to the administrative practices outlined in section 3.3 above, administrators should consider appropriate communications or engagement strategies.
-Depending on the plan, strategies could include but are not limited to: - using a range of communications methods and delivery styles, including electronic communications; - promoting member activity / connectivity (e.g., maintaining and promoting a member area on a company or pension plan website or online employee portals, etc.); - regularly reminding members to provide the plan administrator with any changes to their contact information and informing them that governments will not automatically provide such updated personal information to the plan administrator; - putting additional emphasis on termination activities, such as: - placing special focus on termination of employment processes, including human resources exit interviews (where applicable) - where a plan allows small benefit unlocking, making this clear in the option statement and explaining it in any exit interview - developing standard processes to follow up with terminated members who have not completed an election form within the prescribed time - communicating with members as they approach retirement eligibility; - determining appropriate contact intervals; - engaging employers, sponsors, custodians and unions as applicable in communications; and - monitoring trends and emerging risks that may impact the plan's ability to stay connected with its members, and considering ways to address those trends/risks.
+Depending on the plan, strategies could include but are not limited to: - using a range of communications methods and delivery styles, including electronic communications; - promoting member activity / connectivity (e.g., maintaining and promoting a member area on a company or pension plan website or online employee portals, etc.); - regularly reminding members to provide the plan administrator with any changes to their contact information and informing them that governments do not provide such updated personal information to the plan administrator; - putting additional emphasis on termination activities, such as: - placing special focus on termination of employment processes, including human resources exit interviews (where applicable) - where a plan allows small benefit unlocking, making this clear in the option statement and explaining it in any exit interview with the plan member - developing standard processes to follow up with terminated members who have not completed an election form within the prescribed time - communicating with members as they approach retirement eligibility; - · determining appropriate contact intervals; - engaging employers, sponsors, custodians and unions as applicable in communications; and - monitoring trends and emerging risks that may impact the plan's ability to stay connected with its members, and considering ways to address those trends/risks.

 3.4.2.
-Administrators may want to consider whether it would be useful to obtain Member consent on enrollment, or upon departure from active plan membership, to permit the administrator to publish specified information and authorizing government offices to release information to the plan administrator, in order to help locate the member, should he or she be "missing" in the future.
+Administrators may want to get advice as to whether it would be useful and valid to obtain member consent on enrollment, or upon departure from active plan membership, to permit the administrator to publish specified information and authorizing government offices to release information to the plan administrator, in order to help locate the member, should he or she be "missing" in the future.